Compendium solar spectrum formation: Preamble: on-line format and on-line material

 The links make this compendium Wikipedia-style multilayer: you may delve deeper by opening linked graphs, equations, references that suit your interest.
-In addition this is a two-tier text with a relatively straightforward presentation in the main text (contents above) but detailing specific topics in yellow-page endnotes\footnote{Linked with maroon bold-italics topic definers.
-Each endnote ends with a return link [Main call] to avoid getting marooned there and a link [Back] that goes there also or back to another link that you used -- working in Firefox, Ubuntu acroread and xpdf, macOS Preview but not in Ubuntu evince, chrome, macOS Safari (try the back button instead).
+In addition this is a two-tier text with a relatively straightforward presentation in the main text (p.\,\pageref{sec:basics}-\pageref{sec:conclusion}, contents above) but detailing specific topics in yellow-page elaborations\footnote{Navigation: endnotes are linked in the main text with maroon bold-italics topic definers.
+Each ends with a return link [Main call] to avoid getting marooned there and a link [Back] that also returns there or back to another link that you used -- working in some pdf readers but not all, then try the back button.
 Footnotes are just that (plenty, my trademark I'm told).
-Their number jumps back to their call.} starting at page \pageref{sec:notes} (list above).
-These add further explanation including linked literature, comments, opinions, and even history.\footnote{Naturally a personal selection favoring topics that I have been involved in and references and figures I knew best and came first to mind in this quick writeup for the \href{http://www.saihpa2021.nitc.ac.in}{Calicut school}.}
+Their number jumps back to their call.} (p.\,\pageref{sec:notes}-\pageref{sec:endendnotes}, list above).\footnote{Selection: personal, favoring topics that I have been involved in and references and figures which I knew best and came first to mind in this writeup for the {Calicut school}.
+Plus reminiscences from my half century in solar physics.} There is no subject or name index because your pdf reader offers search.
+Items easily found in Wikipedia are not detailed here.

 The links and two-tier format invite study at different levels: \begin{itemize} \itemsep=1ex